Natalya Naumenko

 Working Paper: NBER Working Paper 29089

-Popular press: NBER Digest Oct 2021; Der Spiegel; Big Questions podcast (in Russian)
+Popular press: NBER Digest Oct 2021; Der Spiegel; Big Questions podcast (in Russian); Hoshimov's Economics podcast (in Russian)

 Replication files